 15 When all consultations have been returned a formal schedule of works will be prepared by the Surveyor which will accompany the plan.
-1 week.
-15a.
+15a. a.
 If certain permissions are required such as Building Regulations Approval and/or Planning Permissions, the Grants Officer will submit the applications at this stage.
-It may take up to 8 weeks to obtain planning permission 15b.
+15b.
 Once the Planning Department have accepted a Planning Application as being 'valid' the Grants Officer will move to 16 below.
 16 The schedule of works and the plan will be sent out to tender to 2 contractors from the Councils list of DFG contractors.
-You do not have to use these contractors; you are free to obtain quotations from other contractors is you wish to do so.
-1 week.
-17 Tenders are returned to the Council by the contractors.
+You do not have to use these contractors; you are free to obtain quotations from other contractors is 1 week.
+17 you wish to do so.
+Tenders are returned to the Council by the contractors.
 3 weeks.
 18 The tenders are checked for financial accuracy and to ensure that all items have been priced for.
 Any errors or omissions will be reported back to the contractor for amendment.
 1 week.
 19 When the Grants Officer is satisfied that the tenders are acceptable the computer system will be updated, and the grant enquiry will be accepted as a valid application.
 1 week.
 20 Pre-approval checks will be carried out and the grant will be calculated.
 Approval letters and an Approval Notice will be prepared, checked and signed by the relevant officer.
 1 week.
 21 The approval letter and notice will be forwarded to you and the contractor with other relevant information.
 It is important to note that this is a private contract between you and the contractor.
 You should be contacted by them within 2 weeks to arrange a start date for the adaptation works.
 Same day as the approval is signed.
 You are free to contact the contractor prior to this time to make an appointment for the start of the works.